-All new-born babies in the UK are screened for cystic fibrosis, as part of the standard heel prick test carried out just after they're born.
-If the heel prick tests result suggests the baby may have cystic fibrosis, more tests will be done to confirm the diagnosis.
-The tests include:
+All newborn babies in the UK are screened for cystic fibrosis as part of the standard heel prick test carried out just after they're born.
+If the test results suggest the baby may have cystic fibrosis, more tests will be done to confirm the diagnosis, including:

-- Sweat test – the amount of salt in the child's sweat is measured.
+Sweat test – measuring the amount of salt in a child's sweat.
 If the child has cystic fibrosis, the salt level will be abnormally high.

 These tests can also be used to diagnose cystic fibrosis in older children and adults.
-It's also possible to use the genetic test to see if someone is a cystic fibrosis carrier.
-This is important for people who think they may have the faulty gene that causes the condition, and who may want to have children.
+It's also possible to use the genetic test to check if someone is a cystic fibrosis carrier.
+This is important for people who want to have children and think they may have the faulty gene that causes the condition.

 Treatments for cystic fibrosis

-Although there's no cure for the disease, there are various cystic fibrosis treatments and therapies available that may help relieve the symptoms, and prevent or reduce the risk of complications.
+Although there's no cure for cystic fibrosis, there are various treatments to help relieve the symptoms, and prevent or reduce the risk of complications.

-- Antibiotics – to treat and prevent lung infections, they're usually in liquid or tablet form.
-In severe cases, they can be delivered intravenously (through a vein).
+Antibiotics – to treat and prevent lung infections.
+They're usually in liquid or tablet form, but in severe cases, they can be delivered intravenously (through a vein).

-- Routine vaccinations – it's vital that people with cystic fibrosis are up to date with all the vaccinations available, like the flu jab, to prevent illness and serious complications.
+Routine vaccinations – it's important that people with cystic fibrosis are up to date with all the vaccinations available, like the flu jab, to prevent illness and serious complications.